SevPace/SevPace/README.md

 # Hi!
 My name is Sev! 🫡 👋

+I’m an aspiring web developer with a background in graphic design and advertising.
+I love combining creativity and technical skills to build amazing user experiences.
+Let’s connect and create something awesome together!

 <!--
 **SevPace/SevPace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.